 2. Absorption Costing/Standard Profit Method

-(Units sold - projected sales) x standard profit per unit
+(Total units sold - projected sales) x standard profit per unit

 Your sales team may make a favorable sales volume variance when it comes to revenue, but even so your company may not be making enough profit on each item to reach a favorable standard profit variance.